What Writhes Within

-- Additional rewards can be negotiated from the DM by assisting with things like writing the Adventure Log, keeping track of maps, and other optional tasks.
-Feel free to offer suggestions to the DM.
+- Additional rewards can be negotiated from the DM by assisting with things like writing the session’s Adventure Logs, keeping track of maps, and other optional tasks.
+(Feel free to offer suggestions to the DM.)

 - This is a game.
 A character’s actions are not the same as those of a player.
 Your best friend may be playing a ruthless rogue character and stab you in the back.
 This does not mean that your friend would betray you, s/he was role-playing her/his character!
 Please keep events done in the game separate from real life relationships.

 - Player knowledge and character knowledge are absolutely separate things.
 Meta-gaming will be penalized.

 - Can you invite others to hang out and watch game night?
 Yes!
 Be sure to always tell the Dungeon Master at least a few hours BEFORE game night, as well as the session host, so we can make sure we can accommodate them properly.
 The DM may have plans for the group, so don’t spring a guest on him unannounced!
 Any guests brought without notice beforehand will not be able to stay during the game session.

 - New players to bring into the game will be also subject to DM approval; space is limited, so we won’t have a lot of room for additional players.

 - “Lingering Injuries” optional rule (DMG pp. 272)